-Joyce is an associate at Wishing Wells Counselling Service, and currently working towards her Master’s Degree of Marriage and Family Therapy at Trinity Western University.
+Joyce received her Master of Arts Degree in Marriage and Family Therapy from Trinity Western University.
 She believes that everyone has a voice and that their voice matters.
 She is passionate about creating space where their voice is listened to and valued.
 Joyce’s clinical approach is through the attachment-based lens of Emotion Focused Therapy (EFT).
 Joyce has experience in helping clients walk towards a better understanding and acceptance of themselves and others while gently processing with a trauma informed approach using the lens of Internal Family Systems (IFS).